davidmalcolm/texi2rst/output/_build/html/_sources/+load:-executing-code-before-main.txt

 sibling classes receive ``+load`` is not guaranteed.

 The order in which ``+load`` and ``+initialize`` are called could be problematic if this matters.
-If you dont allocate objects inside ``+load``, it is guaranteed that ``+load`` is called before ``+initialize``.
-If you create an object inside ``+load`` the ``+initialize`` method of objects class is invoked even if ``+load`` was not invoked.
+If you don't allocate objects inside ``+load``, it is guaranteed that ``+load`` is called before ``+initialize``.
+If you create an object inside ``+load`` the ``+initialize`` method of object's class is invoked even if ``+load`` was not invoked.
 Note if you explicitly call ``+load`` on a class, ``+initialize`` will be called first.
 To avoid possible problems try to implement only one of these methods.